-If you are rhesus positive, no further blood testing for rhesus factor is required.
-Your booking bloods have tested you for this factor.
-If you are rhesus negative, it is advised you will have a blood test and an Anti D injection at 28 weeks.
+Your booking bloods have tested you for the rhesus factor.
+15% of women have a NEGATIVE rhesus factor in their blood.
+If you are rhesus negative, it is advised that you will have a blood test and an anti D injection at 28 weeks.